sistemasisosgruop/Proyecto-carmen-back/README.md

 ### Send Message

 Send a message to a recipient.
+Messages can only be sent to administrators, not between regular users.

 - URL: `https://localhost:3000/api/v1/message/:id`
 - Method: POST